 If your child has food allergies, make sure the family knows how to address these when traveling with your child.
 Make sure they understand how to use an Epi-pen and the steps to take if your child were to have an allergic reaction.
 If your child has asthma, make sure they know how an inhaler works.
 Is your child prone to headaches?
 Be sure to let them know whether or not they can give your child some kind of pain reliever.

 Don’t forget to send your child’s prescription medicine with the parents.
-It is helpful to send a letter giving them consent for medical treatment and make a copy of your insurance card for them to have in case of an emergency.
+It is helpful to send them with consent for medical treatment, a letter of permission to travel, and make a copy of your insurance card for them to have in case of an emergency.

 In this day and age, it is not unusual to know where are children are most of the time, but ask for an itinerary just in case.
 Ask for the parents’ cell phone numbers and the phone number (and address if it makes you feel better) of where they will be staying.
 Let the family know your plans as well if you will be away from home during that time and make sure they have your contact information as well.